-The Commission's contribution to the System for the year ended June 30, 2019 was approximately \$5.3 million, which was equal to its annual required contribution.
+The Commission's contribution to the System for the year ended June 30, 2020 was approximately \$5.5 million, which was equal to its annual required contribution.

-B. Summary of Significant Accounting Policies
+Summary of Significant Accounting Policies

-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the System and additions to/deductions from System's fiduciary net position have been determined on the same basis as they are reported by System.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred (inflows) of resources related to pensions, and pension expense, information about the fiduciary net position of the System and additions to/deductions from System's fiduciary net position have been determined on the same basis as they are reported by System.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with benefit terms.
 Investments are reported at fair value.

-C. Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred (Inflows) of Resources Related to Pensions
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred (Inflows) of Resources Related to Pensions

-At June 30, 2019, the Commission reported a liability of approximately \$73 million for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2018 rolled forward to December 31, 2018.
+At June 30, 2020, the Commission reported a liability of approximately \$71 million for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2020.
 The Commission's proportion of the net pension liability was based on a projection of the Commission's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2019, the Commission's proportion was 8.10%, which represents a change of 0.10% from the prior year measurement date.
+At June 30, 2020, the Commission's proportion was 7.67%, which represents a decrease of 0.43% from its proportion measured as of December 31, 2018.

-For the year ended June 30, 2019, the Commission recognized pension expense of approximately \$6.8 million.
+For the year ended June 30, 2020, the Commission recognized pension expense of approximately \$6 million.
 In addition, the Commission reported deferred outflows and (inflows) of resources related to pensions from the following sources (in thousands):

+Deferred Defe eferred

+Out flows of (In flows) of

+Res sources R esources

-Deferred Outflows of Resources Deferred (Inflows) o Resources Differences between expected and actual experience \$ 274 \$ (562) Changes of assumptions 2,981 - Net difference between projected and actual earnings on pension plan investments 1,195 - Changes in proportion and differences between contributions and proportionate share of contributions (2,362) Total \$ 4,450 \$ (2,924)
+Differences between expected and actual experience \$ 1,461 \$ (374)

+Changes of assumptions 3,017 -

+Net difference between projected and actual earnings on pension plan investments - (1,053)

+Changes in proportion and differences between contributions and proportionate share of contributions (4,611)

+Total \$ 4,478 \$ (6,038)